Counseling, Educational Leadership, and School Psychology Department Staff

 Federal financial aid is available for students admitted in this certificate program.
 See more details about graduate student financial aid here http://www.ric.edu/financialaid/graduate2.php

 How do I apply?
-Students interested in applying for the CGS- Advanced Counseling must submit all materials by March 1.
+Students interested in applying for the CGS- Advanced Counseling must submit all materials by March 1 or November 1.

 Application materials and information are available at http://www.ric.edu/FSEHD/graduate_requirements.php.